allenai/allennlp-guide/chapters/part2/representing-text-as-features.md

 ---
-title: 'Chapter 3: Representing text as features: Tokenizers, TextFields, and TextFieldEmbedders'
+title: 'Representing text as features: Tokenizers, TextFields, and TextFieldEmbedders'
 description:
   "A deep dive into AllenNLP's core abstraction: how exactly we represent textual inputs, both on the data side and the model side."